 - Service animals are welcome at the Juliette Gordon Low Birthplace.

-- Service animals, as defined by the Americans with Disabilities Act, are dogs trained to do work or perform specific tasks for a visitor with a disability.
+- A service animal, as defined by the Americans with Disabilities Act, is a dog trained to do work or perform specific tasks for a visitor with a disability.

-- Accessible restrooms are available to museum guests in our Visitor Services Building next to the ticket desk and in the Orientation Gallery inside the museum.
+- Accessible restrooms are available for museum guests in our Ticket building by the ticket desk and in the Orientation Gallery inside the museum.